openziti/ziti-sdk-py/README.md

 ### Installing the SDK

-Ziti SDK for Python is distributed via the Python Package Index (PyPI) and can be installed using PIP.
+Ziti SDK for Python is distributed via the Python Package Index (PyPI) and can be installed using [`pip`](https://pypi.org/project/openziti/).

 ```shell
 pip install openziti